Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: The one-way conditions as operators on quantum state functions, solutions

 \subsubsection{Three explicit solutions for $b=0$}

-Let's consider the simplest case of a symmetric solution coming from the initial value $a_{1,1}=1$, with all other diagonal values and the values beside the diagonal being zero.
+Let's consider the simplest case of a symmetric solution coming from the initial value $a_{1,1}=1$, with all other diagonal values and the values $a_{m,m\pm1}$ above and below the diagonal being zero.
 Inserting $(2,1)$ into (\ref{DE}) gives

 for $(3,2)$ we get

 From these coefficients and a few further ones one can easily read off the general formula

 Inserting $(n+2,n)$ gives $a_{n+3,n}=0$ $\forall n$, for $(n+3,n)$ inserted into (\ref{DE}) we obtain